-Illustrative Policy Simulations
+Illustrative policy simulations

 What could happen to poverty and inequality when a policy variable changes?
 In this section, the CEQ methodology is employed to simulate policy changes and discuss their potential impacts on poverty, inequality, and the government budget.
 For illustrative purposes, several areas of policy reforms were considered, but only a few—specifically those related to VAT, education, social protection, and fertilizer subsidy—are implemented in this report due to data and other limitations.
 The scenarios simulated under each policy area are presented and discussed in this section.

-Value Added Tax
+Value added tax

 Simulations on VAT includes the following four scenarios:

-Scenario 0 - is where the standard 16 percent on VAT is reduced to zero (meant for comparison).
+Scenario 0 - is where the standard 16 per cent on VAT is reduced to zero (meant for comparison).

-Scenario 1 - is where the standard 16 percent VAT is reduced to 14 percent.
+Scenario 1 - is where the standard 16 per cent VAT is reduced to 14 per cent.

-Scenario 2 - is where the standard 16 percent on VAT is increased to 18 percent.
+Scenario 2 - is where the standard 16 per cent on VAT is increased to 18 per cent.

-Scenario 3 - is where the standard 16 percent on VAT is applied on petroleum instead of 8 percent.
+Scenario 3 - is where the standard 16 per cent on VAT is applied on petroleum instead of 8 per cent.

 VAT changes can reduce poverty slightly but have minimal effects on inequality, with significant revenue implications depending on the scenario.
 Table 4.1 presents the results of four simulations on VAT.
 Scenario 0 shows a reduction in poverty by approximately 2.0 percentage points across all regions.
 However, this scenario also leads to a slight increase in inequality, ranging from about 0.15 to 0.2 Gini points across the regions.
-Despite its positive impact on poverty, Scenario 0 has significant implications for government revenue, reducing revenue from indirect taxes by about 70 percent, making it an unfeasible option.
+Despite its positive impact on poverty, Scenario 0 has significant implications for government revenue, reducing revenue from indirect taxes by about 70 per cent, making it an unfeasible option.
 The proposed changes in VAT in scenarios 2, 3, and 4 are relatively small, and this is reflected in their effects on poverty, which are also minimal.
 Increasing or reducing the standard VAT by 2 percentage points results in a change of less than 0.5 percentage points in poverty, while increasing VAT on petroleum results in a change of 0.1 percentage points.
 The impact on inequality is similarly small, with changes of about 0.02 Gini points across all regions.
 It is important to note that the model does not incorporate economic agents' price expectations following a rise in VAT on petroleum.
 Implementing these policies would also affect government revenue.
-Scenario 1 results in a loss of 8.9 percent from indirect taxes, while Scenario 2 results in a gain of 8.9 percent.
-Scenario 3 leads to a 1.7 percent revenue gain.
+Scenario 1 results in a loss of 8.9 per cent from indirect taxes, while Scenario 2 results in a gain of 8.9 per cent.
+Scenario 3 leads to a 1.7 per cent revenue gain.